Followers

 Lord Dunmore's War

-When the Earl of Dunmore, Virginia Royal Governor John Murray. went to war with the Shawnee under Chief Cornstalk, Shelby joined the nearby militia as a lieutenant, serving under his father.
-On 10 October 1774 young Shelby fought in the Battle of Point Pleasant.
-He achieved early military success in the battle by charging the high ground on the Indian flank, forcing them to abandon the field.
-This was just a prelude to things to come.
+When the Earl of Dunmore, Virginia's Royal Governor John Murray, went to war with the Shawnee under Chief Cornstalk, Shelby joined the local militia as a lieutenant, serving under his father.
+On October 10, 1774, young Shelby fought in the Battle of Point Pleasant.
+He scored an early victory in the fight by charging the high ground on the Indian flank, causing them to leave the field.
+This was just a preview of what was to come.

 John Murray,Royal Governor of